-As winter approaches, many RV snowbirds from the northern United States and Canada put their motorhomes and campers in drive to head south just like birds.
-Florida and Texas being two of the favorite RV destinations for snowbirds, has the warm sunshine and beautiful ocean and gulf shores.
-They proudly call it Salt Life.
-However, the salt air and sun will do more than chap your lips if you don’t take take preventative measures to protect your RV.
+Florida and Texas are two favorite RV destinations for snowbirds to enjoy the warm sunshine and beautiful ocean and gulf shores also known as Salt Life.
+However, that same coastal salt air and sun will do more than give you a bad sunburn.
+It also wreaks havoc on your RV if you don’t take take preventative measures to protect your investment.

 This blog article contains affiliate links.
 We receive a small commission at no extra cost to you so we can continue to create more helpful free content.
 Thank you, we appreciate your support!